xSan2x/xSan2x/README.md

 - 👀 I’m interested in games development.
 - 🌱 I’m currently learning Unity3d and Unity ML Agents.
 - 💞️ I’m looking to collaborate on creating games for game jams.
 - 📫 How to reach me ...
-Just being better 0.0001% worst programmers in the world.

 <!---
 xSan2x/xSan2x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.